• Skip to primary navigation

 Instructions

 1. If using frozen blueberries, thaw and partially mash the blueberries to break some up and leave some whole.
 Layer the blueberries on the bottom of a jar or a container with a lid.
-If using fresh blueberries, just add them to the top of the oats before consuming them.
+If using fresh blueberries, just add them to the top of the oats before consuming.

 3. Then top the blueberries with the oat mixture.